nielsbaloe/vertxui/README.md

 vertxui
 ===

-A 100% java 100% asynchronous toolkit using serverside [Vert.X](http://vertx.io/) and browserside GWT-elemental, with POJO codecs, Fluent HTML (with virtualDOM behind the scenes)), an Eventbus server and clientside, automatic browser reloading and more.
+A 100% Java 100% asynchronous toolkit (Vert.X and GWT elemental), with POJO serializers, Fluent HTML (with virtualDOM behind the scenes)), an Eventbus server and clientside, automatic browser reloading and more.

 VertxUI offers:
-* forget about URL's, just register and publish POJO's from and to websockets or sockjs or the eventbus.
+* forget about URL's, just register and publish POJO's with ajax websockets sockjs or the eventbus.
 * forget about HTML, just write fluent HTML.
 * forget about Javascript, you're familiar with Java.
 * forget about installing IDE tooling, the java to javascript translation happens run-time.